Worn Out Women Bible Study

 Day 4: Continue Digging.

-Use a study Bible or online resource such as Bible Hub, Bible Gateway, or Blue Letter Bible to research El Roi, the name Hagar gives to God.
+Use a study Bible or online resource such as Bible Hub, Bible Gateway, or Blue Letter Bible to find sermons or commentary on the Widow of Nain.

-Have you memorized Luke 12:7 yet?
+Have you memorized Lamentations 3:22 yet?
 If not, keep saying it aloud throughout the day.